shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 Post modernism - skepticism tough meta narrative no such think as through knowledge all we have is subjecvtiver opinion

+### archetypal events
+: birth, death, separation from parents, initiation, marriage, the union of opposites;

 ### 4-Layers in games
   1. what am I doing and how
   2. narrative goal (short term) gratifications